shadows-of-the-light/sky-hungarian-translation/README.md

 ## Contribution / Közreműködés

+### Translating / Fordítás

 If you want to help, message me on Discord.
 I can give you permission and I can show you how you can help.

 Ha szeretnél segíteni, írj nekem Discordon.
 Tudok adni jogokat és megmutathatom, hogy hogyan tudsz segíteni.

+### Typos / Elírások

+If you see a typo, you can create an issue with the typo label on GitHub or message me on Discord.

+Ha látsz egy elírást, létrehozhatsz egy issue-t a typo címkével GitHub-on vagy írhatsz nekem Discordon.